Glenn Dunks is an award-winning film critic from Melbourne, Australia.

 In 2013 he sat on the FIPRESCI Jury for the 56th San Francisco International Film Festival alongside Vincent Musetto and Mario Abbade, awarding their top prize to Sébastien Betbeder's Nights with Théodore.
 In 2014, he joined the FIPRESCI Jury of the 25th Stockholm International Film Festival alongside Quirijn Foeken and Dieter Wieczorek, with the award going to Savario Costanzo’s Hungry Hearts starring Adam Driver.
 Later in 2016, he was on the competition jury for the 2nd Czech & Slovak Film Festival of Australia alongside Hayley Inch and Tom Clift, awarding Marko Skop’s Eva Nova.
 Additionally, he has worked as a programming consultant for the San Francisco International Film Festival and the Sydney Underground Film Festival.
+In 2019, he moderated an industry panel Q&A at the Environmental Film Festival of Australia for the film Grit.
 Glenn has also been a judge on the ATOM Awards documentary selection panels across four separate years.

 Glenn has attended and/or covered a further variety of other festivals including Sundance, New York, Tribeca, DOC NYC, NewFest, BAMcinemaFest, Dances with Films, Melbourne, Sydney, Brisbane, Adelaide, Melbourne Queer, Mardi Gras Film Festival, and a variety of local cultural film events including the Russian, French and Spanish film festivals and AFI/AACTA Awards.
 In 2013 he also attended and covered the Twin Peaks Festival in North Bend, Washington State.